-"France is evidence of the opposition and treative submitted that they are preparing so strators hold a rally in support of President Bashar Al Assad in Do se and the US that the government will launch an offensive on Ho otal position at the heart of a web of regional conflicts, mean few see much possibility for the kind of action seen this year in Libya.
+"France is extremely concerned about information of a massive military operation being prepared y Syrian security authorities against the city of Homs," said the Such differences, and Syria's piwnstrators hold a rally in support of President Bashar Al Assad in Da nce and the US that the government will launch an offensive on Ho otal position at the heart of a web of regional conflicts, mean few see much possibility for the kind of action seen this year in Libya.
 Turkey warned Syria on Friday it would act to protect itself if the crushing of protest threatened regional security and unleashed a tide of refugees on its borders.
 The opposition Syrian National Council said in a statement about Homs on Friday: "News reports, videos and information from activists indicate that the regime is preparing to commit a massacre in the city to extinguish the flame of the revolution and 'discipline' the rest of Syria's cities."
-However, some activists ques-tioned whether the SNC statement tioned whether the SNC statement was intended principally to galva-nise international action.
-One campaigner in Homs saw lit-tle sign of an imminent offensive yesterday: 'Have been hearing this since yesterday.
-Idid a tour around the city and I did not see anything unusual.
+However, some activists ques-tioned whether the SNC statement tioned whether the SNC statement was intended principally to galvanise international action.
+One campaigner in Homs saw little sign of an imminent offensive yesterday: "I have been hearing this since yesterday.
+I did a tour around the city and I did not see anything unusual.